tomikais/fotobox/README.md

 **Q:** Can I use the FotoBox on Linux without X Window System (e.g. using Linux framebuffer on Raspbian Lite)?
 **A:** Yes, that is possible because of [Qt for Embedded Linux](https://doc.qt.io/qt-5/embedded-linux.html).
 For Example to use Linux framebuffer execute `./FotoBox -platform linuxfb:fb=/dev/fb0` or set environment variable `QT_QPA_PLATFORM=linuxfb:fb=/dev/fb0`

+**Q:** It shows me the following error message `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.` (Qt 6 issue)
+**A:** Please install the following packages by executing `sudo apt-get install libxcb-xinerama0 libgl1-mesa-dev libvulkan-dev libxcb-xinput-dev libxcb-xinerama0-dev`

 **Q:** My DSLR camera model is supported by libgphoto2 but don't work with FotoBox.
 How can I fix it?
 **A:** Test if gphoto2 has access to your camera.
 Execute this command `gphoto2 --capture-image-and-download` in terminal to test it.
 If the error message '_gphoto2 could not claim the usb device_' appears, try this fix: